 If we’re close enough to be friends on Facebook, you’ll know that I’m always have a roaring good time with my vast circle of close friends, who, incidentally, are fabulous.
 I travel the world, visiting fantastic places, eating good food, and hob-nobbing with some of the most intelligent, beautiful and amazing people.
-There’s some truth in there, and I’ll leave you to decide which.
+There’s some truth in there too, and I’ll leave you to decide which.

-After all, very few of us post too much to Social Media about the challenges we have, the heartache or frustration we experience, or the hard work we’ve put in to achieving anything.
-We only post the good bits.
+After all, very few of us post too much to Social Networking about the challenges we have, the heartache or frustration we experience, or the hard work we’ve put in to achieving anything.
+We typically only post the good bits.
 The bits we are proud of.
 In effect, we post our life’s “highlight reel”.

 The Pastor Steven Furtick posted a very astute update to Twitter last year.
 He said “One reason we struggle with insecurity is that we’re comparing our behind the scenes to every else’s highlight reel”.

 Comparing your own all encompassing view of your own life with the highlight reel of some else’s life can create insecurities.
 It can also create resentment.
 It shouldn’t, but it’s human nature.